 Healthcare Financial Services

-Compensation Valuation—Fair Market Value Opinions
+Physician Compensation Valuation—Fair Market Value Opinions

-Provider Compensation Development and Redesign
+Physician Compensation Development and Redesign

 Commercial Reasonableness Opinions

-Performed separately or in conjunction with a fair market valuation, Coker can provide a commercial reasonableness opinion on any transaction to help document the rationale or business case for the transaction in question.
+Performed separately or in conjunction with a fair market valuation, Coker can provide a commercial reasonableness opinion on any healthcare transaction to help document the rationale or business case for the transaction in question.

 In addition to functioning as an independent third party in a valuation capacity, we can provide valuation advisory services, assisting in performing preliminary valuation due diligence to determine the value of the entity our client is planning to sell or acquire.
 Coker functions in a consultative capacity, providing buy-side or sell-side due diligence.